jotok/rboc/README.md

-# rboc: A ruby interace to the U.S. Census data API
+# rboc: A ruby interace to the U.S. Census Bureau data API

 ## Quick Start

+*This is in-progress work and I'm likely to push API-breaking changes until at least version 1.2.
+If you've stumbled upon this gem in the meantime and you'd like to start using it, feel free to contact me so I can warn you before breakage.*

 For each Census data file (e.g., acs5, sf1) there is a corresponding class method in Census (e.g. `Census.acs5`, `Census.sf1`).
 These methods take block arguments that can be used to specify your data request.
 For example, the API call